-Professionals working freelance in the writing, publishing and visual arts sector (including but not limited to editors, illustrators, designers, publicists and consultants) seeking to acquire new skills or knowledge, attend creative industry events or pursue career development opportunities.
+Self-employed professionals working freelance in the writing, publishing and visual arts sector (including but not limited to editors, illustrators, designers, publicists, literary agents and consultants) seeking to acquire new skills or knowledge, attend creative industry events or pursue career development opportunities.

-Employees of publishers or publishing, writing and visual arts organizations seeking to enhance their expertise and knowledge through professional exchange, continuing education, skills development or attendance at creative industry events.
-Organizations and publishers must apply on behalf of the employee seeking professional development.
+Publishers or publishing, writing and visual arts organizations seeking to enhance their employees' expertise and knowledge through professional exchange, continuing education, skills development or attendance at creative industry events.